AaronCWacker/Yggdrasil/README.md

 One of the struggles in life is loving yourself and feeling that you are deserving.
 Complexity and nuance in relationships make you think.

-I'm listening and playing music alot daily and these are some of the musicians that I play their songs, melodies, lyrics and all the first time for nearly every sone in descending order of popularity.
-Musicians that write sing and perform music inspire me.
-These musicians each left a huge mark on music for all, inspiring millions and billions of people around the world to love and to enjoy music together.
+I'm listening and playing music alot daily and these are some of the musicians that I play their songs, melodies, lyrics and all the first time choosing to order them by meaning found while playing.
+Musicians that write, sing and perform music inspire me.
+These musicians each leave a huge mark on music for all, inspiring millions and billions of people around the world to love and to enjoy music together.

-Being born in 1971 I find myself enjoying the dimensions of 70's through today.
 Each song has an appeal in some way across:
 1) Lyrics
 2) Melody & Voice
 3) Music